PalladioSimulator/Palladio-Build-MavenParent/README.md

 ```

 ## Update site / JavaDoc
-To define an update site, you have to create a POM with packaging type `eclipse-repository` and place a `category.xml` besides it.
+To define an update site, you have to create a POM with packaging type `eclipse-repository` and place a `category.xml` beside it.
 You can edit this file using the default Eclipse editors.
 The resulting update site will be placed in `target/repository`.

 JavaDoc generation is opt-in.
 Depending on your needs, you can enable it by setting the following properties:
 * `generateJavaDocForUpdatesite`: Generate update site JavaDoc (typically used for release builds).
 The JavaDoc files will be placed in `target/repository/javadoc`.